 Another item at the top of my wishlist, this alternative to saran wrap is made from a hemp/cotton fabric infused with a blend of beeswax and plant extracts.

 Bio-violet glass that uses beneficial wavelengths to reshape the molecular structure of water, and drastically reduce food spoilage?
 Yes, it does sound kind of crazy now that you mention it.
-But after talking to Kathleen at Radiant Life (listed on my resources page), I really think there’s something to it.
+But after talking to Kathleen at Radiant Life, I really think there’s something to it.
 Make sure to check out Vio Liv section on their website.
 It shows a photo of two tomatoes – one which was stored in a regular glass jar for 7 month and another that was stored in a Vio Liv jar.
 They are totally different, ya’ll.
 I’m intrigued.
 (Plus I love apothecary jars and their oh-so-pretty).

 Love my Cuisanart Smart Stick for making coconut milk, pureeing soups in the pot, blending pancake batter (because coconut flour tends to clump) and a zillion other things.
 Honestly for the longest time I didn’t understand why people raved about these so much, but now I get it!
 Mine gets used all the time.